ricardobnjunior/churn-prediction-streaming/README.md

 ---

-## 📈 Modelo Utilizado
+## 📈 Model Used

-- Algoritmo: `RandomForestClassifier`
+- Algorithm: `RandomForestClassifier`
-- Avaliação: AUC, F1-score, Precision, Recall
+- Evaluation metrics: AUC, F1-score, Precision, Recall
-- Feature Importance e matriz de confusão disponíveis no notebook
+- Feature importance and confusion matrix available in the notebook

 ---

-## 📊 Exemplos de Visualizações
+## 📊 Visualization Examples

-- Gráfico de importância de variáveis
+- Feature importance bar chart
-- Matriz de confusão
+- Confusion matrix
-- Dashboard com risco de churn por usuário (mock)
+- Churn risk dashboard per user (mock)

 ---

-## 📚 Aprendizados
+## 📚 Key Learnings

-✅ Como transformar dados brutos em sinais de comportamento
+✅ How to turn raw data into behavioral signals
-✅ Engenharia de features aplicadas à retenção
+✅ Feature engineering applied to retention modeling
-✅ Predição prática de cancelamento de clientes
+✅ Practical churn prediction in real use cases
-✅ Conexão entre ciência de dados e ações reais de retenção
+✅ Bridging data science with real-world business actions

 ---

-## 🤝 Contribuições
+## 🤝 Contributing

-Pull requests são bem-vindos.
-Para mudanças maiores, por favor abra uma issue antes para discutir o que você gostaria de modificar.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ---

-## 🧠 Autor
+## 🧠 Author

 **Ricardo Neves Junior**
 🔗 [LinkedIn](https://www.linkedin.com/in/ricardonevesjunior)

 ---

-## 📝 Licença
+## 📝 License

 MIT © Ricardo Neves Junior